 "We still have an active investigation and hope to file charges soon," said Nanci Gonder, a spokeswoman for the Missouri Attorney General's office.

-Also in Missouri, Baxter has been charged one felony count of passing a bad check worth more than $6,000 to a lumber company.
+Also in Missouri, Baxter has been charged with one felony count of passing a bad check worth more than $6,000 to a lumber company.

 Attempts Friday to contact Baxter were unsuccessful.
 Phone numbers listed online for Sustainable Design Inc. were disconnected.